moleculerjs/site/source/docs/0.15/events.md

 {% endnote %}

 # Balanced events
-The event listeners are arranged to logical groups.
-It means that only one listener is triggered in every group.
+Even listeners are arrange into logical groups.
+It ensures that only one listener from each designated group receives an event.
+This approach is useful for scenarios where you want to distribute event handling among services while avoiding duplicate processing within a group.

+Understanding Groups:

+- Services are automatically assigned groups based on their names.
+- You can override the default group assignment by specifying a group property within the event definition of a service.
+(See example below)

-> **Example:** you have 2 main services: `users` & `payments`.
+> **Example:** Consider two services: `users` and `payments`.
 Both subscribe to the `user.created` event.
-You start 3 instances of `users` service and 2 instances of `payments` service.
-When you emit the `user.created` event, only one `users` and one `payments` service instance will receive the event.
+If you have three `users` instances and two `payments` instances, emitting `user.created` will trigger the event handler in exactly one `users` service and one `payments` service.

 <div align="center">
     <img src="assets/balanced-events.gif" alt="Balanced events diagram" />